onepub-dev/nginx-le/README.md

 | Method | Usage|
 | :---- |:----
 | Serve static content | Mount a volume with your static content into /etc/nginx/wwwroot
-| Configure your own Location(s) | Add nginx compatible `Location` files under /etc/nginx/locations
+| Configure your own Location(s) | Add nginx compatible `.location` files under /etc/nginx/include
-| Configure as Proxy | Add nginx compatible `Location` files under /etc/nginx/locations and `Upstream` files under /etc/nginx/upstream
+| Configure as Proxy | Add nginx compatible `.location` and `.upstream` files under /etc/nginx/include
 | Extend the Image | Create your own Dockerfile based on Nginx-LE.

 Before you build your container you need to create your Dockerfile.
 See the section below on [Create a Dockerfile](#create-a-dockerfile)